-Over the past few years, we've seen the airline industry segment and break apart its ticket and fee policies, so that now travelers are paying for everything from pretzels to carry-on bags.
-Luckily, it hasn't gotten that bad when it comes to training travel.
-But business travelers heading out on a train trip should know that Amtrak does offer a range of different fare options.
-It's best to understand them before booking a train trip on Amtrak.
+Over the past few years, the airline industry has segmented and broken apart its ticket and fee policies, so that now travelers are paying for everything from pretzels to checked bags.
+It hasn't gotten that bad when it comes to train travel, as business travelers heading out on a train trip have a range of different fare options when traveling on Amtrak.

 Amtrak's Saver level fare is its cheapest.
-Saver fares are usually 14-day advanced purchase tickets, web-only fares, flash sales, or other discounted fares.
-Unlike Amtrak's other fares, Saver fares are non-refundable (so make sure you want to take the trip!).
-However, Saver fares can be canceled (BEFORE the train departs) and a credit will be issued for future travel via Amtrak's eVoucher system.
+Saver fares are advance purchase tickets, web-only fares, flash sales, or other discounted fares for reserved coach or Acela Express business class seats.
+The supply is generally limited.
+Unlike Amtrak's other fares, Saver fares are non-refundable 24 hours or more after you book the reservation, so you if you opt for Saver you should be sure you are going to take the trip.
+However, Saver fares can be canceled before the train departs and a credit will be issued for future travel via Amtrak's eVoucher system.
 Saver fares are only available on some trains and some routes.

 Amtrak's Value fares are a step up from Saver fares.
 They're more flexible and are fully refundable.
 Value fares can be refunded for a full refund up to 15 days before departure.
 If you cancel less than 15 days before departure and you're within 24 hours before departure, they are still refundable, but with a 25 percent cancelation fee.
 Passengers can also have the refund issued as an eVoucher credit for use on future Amtrak travel.
 Value fares are available on all Amtrak routes for unreserved coach, reserved coach, and Acela Express business class.
 If a Value fare is not canceled before a trip, the entire amount is lost.
 Use it, cancel it, or lose it.